mitsuba-renderer/drjit/src/python/docstr.rst

         rounding error.

     Args:
-        reduce_op (drjit.ReduceOp): Specifies the type of update that should be performed.
+        op (drjit.ReduceOp): Specifies the type of update that should be performed.

         target (object): The object into which data should be written (typically a 1D Dr.Jit array, but other variations are possible as well, see the